mannyrivera2010/aml-suite/CONTRIBUTING.md

 ## Submitting Changes

-* By Submitting a pull request you are agreeing to the [Contributor License Agreement](https://github.com/ozone-development/ozp-documentation/blob/master/cla.md)
+* By Submitting a pull request you are agreeing to the [Contributor License Agreement](https://github.com/aml-development/aml-documentation/blob/master/cla.md)
 * Push your changes to a topic branch in your fork of the repository.
-* Submit a pull request to the repository in the ozone-development organization.
+* Submit a pull request to the repository in the aml-development organization.
 * Update GitHub issue to mark that you have submitted code and are ready for it to be reviewed (Status: Ready for Merge).
   * Include a link to the pull request in the ticket.
 * Feedback will be given directly in the GitHub Pull request Ticket